-The Health Board has received sufficient information during the year to calculate and recognise an estimate of the potential costs of compensating senior clinical staff for pension benefits that they would otherwise have lost, by using the 'Scheme Pays' arrangement.
-As a result expenditure has been recognised as a provision as shown in Note 20 of the financial statements.
+The LHB currently has insufficient information to calculate and recognise an estimate of the potential costs of compensating senior clinical staff for pension benefits that they would otherwise have lost, by using the 'Scheme Pays' arrangement.
+As a result no expenditure is recognised in the financial statements but as required the LHB has disclosed a contingent liability in note 21 of its financial statements.

-All NHS bodies will be held harmless for the impact of the Ministerial Direction, however in my opinion the transactions included in the Health Board's financial statements to recognise this liability are irregular and material by their nature.
+All NHS bodies will be held harmless for the impact of the Ministerial Direction, however in my opinion any transactions included in the LHB's financial statements to recognise this liability would be irregular and material by their nature.
 This is because the payments are contrary to paragraph 5.6.1 of Managing Public Money and constitute a form of tax planning which will leave the Exchequer as a whole worse off.
 The Minister's direction alone does not regularise the scheme.
 Furthermore, the arrangements are novel and contentious and potentially precedent setting.
-As a result, I have qualified my 'regularity' opinion for 2021-22.